HuguesTHOMAS/KPConv-PyTorch/doc/cli.md

 - `-f` or `--filename`: file on which to predict semantic labels, using the trained model (optional).

 The `test` command generates:
-- two files, in the folder pointed by the `-d` option, containing the data used to train the model:
+- two files in a `calibration` sub-folder, which is located in the folder pointed by the `-d` option, containing the data used to train the model:
     - `batch_limits.pkl`: ;
     - `neighbors_limits.pkl`: ;
 - three folders, in the folder pointed by the `-l` option, containing the trained model: